airladon/FigureOne/docs/api/tutorials/intro.md

 The transform of the figure element primitive that draws the square will move the square in local space - the space relative to all other elements that are the children of the same parent collection.

-If the parent collection's parent is the figure itself, then its transform will move the colleciton in figure space.
+If the parent collection's parent is the figure itself, then its transform will move the collection in figure space.

 Converting between spaces is relatively straight forward.
 All figure elements have methods to find their position or bounds in figure, local or draw space.
 The figure has transforms that allow conversion between figure, GL and pixel spaces.